FarmanOthman/BCMS-Server/docs/observer-based-report-generation.md

 ## Overview

-The BCMS system now uses **observer-based automatic report generation** instead of scheduled Laravel commands.
+The BCMS system uses **exclusive observer-based automatic report generation** with no scheduled commands or manual report generation commands.
 This provides real-time accuracy and immediate updates when sales, finance records, or any reports are modified.

 ## How It Works